sbonelosth/sbonelosth/README.md

 - 👋 Hi, my name is Sbonelo.
-- 🕷️ I am a web designer
+- 🕷️ I am a web developer